Thursday, August 6, 2009

 Just as I enjoy walking briskly in the city, I tend to breeze through galleries.
 It might be the result of having worked at a commercial gallery and observing gallerists and collectors make quick, intuitive decisions.
 During this time period, I visited the Art Gallery of Ontario with my friend Melanie and was amazed by the amount of time she spent with each piece, carefully considering all aspects.
 It made me aware of how ruthless I was.
 The problem is, my ‘speed viewing’ has made me somewhat resistant to media that demands a set amount of the viewer’s time, like video art and sound art.
 Interestingly, I encountered a work in the A.I.R. exhibition that snapped me out of making snap judgements.
 It made me realize that maybe art doesn’t demand time from the viewer so much as it rewards the viewer for investing an adequate amount of time.
 I am cognizant of the hypocrisy in my behaviour, as I sometimes include subtle contradictions in my work* and hope that viewers will take the time to notice.
 I want my own audience to work hard.
 Shouldn’t I be expected to do the same?

 The work in question is Hvalreki (2009) by Rebecca Loyche.
-Allow me to describe the work as I encountered it: I put on the headphones and watched black and white footage of a woman signing in translation as an impassioned male voice, perhaps a politician, played in the background, dominating the sound of crowds.
-I made instantaneous assumptions about the woman being critical but not as critical as the man in power, about the woman as symbolic mediator, possibly more nurturing and connected to the masses.
-The silent woman juxtaposed against the booming male voice was very effective indeed.
+Allow me to describe the work as I encountered it: I put on the headphones and watched black and white footage of a woman signing in ASL as an impassioned male voice, perhaps a politician, played in the background, dominating the sound of crowds.
+The silent woman juxtaposed against the booming male voice was very effective indeed, from a feminist perspective.
 Not familiar with the language, I wasn’t inclined to keep the headphones on for long, but as I was about to disengage, the voice switched over to an impassioned female voice.
 Was it an opponent of the man?
 A colleague?
 Suddenly my assumptions had to make room for new possibilities.
-The work couldn’t necessarily be reduced to a male-female binary, at least not in the way I had imagined.
+The work couldn’t necessarily be reduced to a male-female power dynamic at the woman’s disadvantage, at least not in the way I had imagined.
 I became curious about the work so I looked up Rebecca Loyche.
-She did a residency in Iceland where she joined the Women’s Emergency Government group and was inspired by protests, some of which are related to a shortage of information (which piqued my interest as a librarian).
+She did a residency in Iceland where she joined the Women’s Emergency Government group and was inspired by protests, some of which are related to a shortage of information, piquing my interest as a librarian.
 When I researched the Women’s Emergency Government group, I read about their use of a pink dress to drape a political statue.
 Lesson learned.
 Pink dresses are the mainstay of my artwork.
 Who knows what I’ve overlooked in the past that is not only interesting in its own right but that could contribute to my own development as an artist?

 After I left A.I.R., I made it a personal goal to be more open-minded about art that takes time to view.
 So far so good: only three days later, I went to a show of video art curated by Kate Gilmore.
 Stay tuned for more about that exhibition.